Clerkinthecloud.com is a website dedicated to the development of custom applications using the following five technologies:

 A database is a place to store your metadata: “data that provides information about other data“.

-Here is a simple example with a practical application:
+Here is a simple example of a practical application using arbitrary nutritional data.:

 Here is a link where you can create a Favorite YouTube gallery with your own custom search words that will help you find exactly what you want.

-Here is another example with a practical application:
+Here is another example of a practical application:

 I build online database applications.
 You can check out some of my projects on my projects page.